Accounting and economic consequences of CEO paycuts

 Share:

+Prof. Hariom Manchiraju is an Associate Professor of Accounting at the Indian School of Business (ISB).
+His research examines the role of accounting information in capital markets, the economic consequences of regulation, ESG reporting, executive compensation, and corporate governance.
 His work has been published in leading academic journals, including Journal of Accounting Research, Journal of Accounting and Economics, The Accounting Review, Contemporary Accounting Research, and Review of Accounting Studies.
-He currently serves on the editorial review board of Contemporary Accounting Research and is the founding editor of Accounting Theory and Practice, a research journal focused on India and published by Elsevier.
+He is also one of the founding editors of Accounting Theory and Practice, a research journal focused on India and published by Elsevier.

 Prof Hariom Manchiraju